BenHighsted/Python-2DGame/README.md

 # Python-2DGame
 I am creating a 2D Python game using pygame.
+I want to create a game that connects to a server (which I will be running on a Raspberry Pi) to play against other players.

 ## Installation